 However, even a few more ‘conservative’ states could one day change their minds about online gambling.
 While Alabama doesn’t even have a lottery, it recently had a sports betting bill in the works.
 Although you can’t even try fantasy sports in Idaho, state laws permit horse racing betting and one day you might be able to take a horse racing bet online here.

-While states like Minnesota, Nebraska and Oklahoma look unlikely to permit legal online gambling anytime soon, we reckon they might change their minds once they see how much tax revenues it brings in.
+While for residents of Minnesota, Nebraska and Oklahoma, it looks unlikely to permit legal online gambling in your state anytime soon, but we reckon they might change their minds once they see how much tax revenues it brings in.
 So although online gambling might be out of action everywhere from South Carolina to Wisconsin, this doesn’t mean that it’s always going to be this way.

 For a long time, the gambling laws in the US were seriously out of date.
 Thankfully, the online revolution is looking like it’s changing things.
 The Wire Act of 1961 obviously never accounted for the online technologies of the future, and so the existing laws are having to play catch-up to the ever-changing situation.
 This meant that some US gambling fans had previously taken the risk of using offshore gambling sites which is about as safe as sticking a knife into a toaster.